build-trust/ockam/examples/app/portals/README.md

 ### Portals.app

-First let's install the app.
+First, let's install the app.
 If you use [Homebrew](https://brew.sh/), then you can install with this simple command:

 ```
 brew update && brew install --cask build-trust/ockam/portals